Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Details about Practical Algorithm

 In OMSD, the sequential conditional distribution is solely utilized during the policy update phase to extract conditional score functions for policy regularization.
 Specifically, the sequential structure is not embedded in the execution policy.
 Instead, it is only used to model the joint behavior policy and derive score functions that guide individual policy updates.
 This design ensures that during execution, each agent's policy remains independently executable based solely on local observations, without requiring sequential action selection or global coordination at runtime.

 In continuous control tasks, the policy is typically modeled as a Dilac distribution (or Gaussian distribution).
-Without loss of generality, we employ the Dilac policy, which provides deterministic prefix actions $a_{i-}$ given the state during the policy update of agent $i$.
+Without loss of generality, we employ the Dilac policy, which provides deterministic prefix actions $a_{<i}$ given the state during the policy update of agent $i$.
 This approach not only preserves the flexibility of simultaneous decision-making but also enables efficient parallel pre-training of score models for each agent directly from the dataset.
 By decoupling the sequential modeling of joint behavior policies from the execution phase, OMSD achieves a unique balance between coordinated learning and decentralized execution, making it highly efficient and scalable for real-world multi-agent scenarios.

 While Gaussian policies are standard in continuous control, they are suboptimal for sequential score regularization since sampling stochastic prefix actions causes noise propagation and instability.
 Instead, we adopt Dilac policies---deterministic mappings with likelihood approximation capacity---to ensure that prefix actions remain stable and deterministic during training.
 This design choice aligns with the score distillation requirement and allows high-throughput parallel updates across agents, improving both training efficiency and scalability.

 Crucially, OMSD does not employ the diffusion model as an actor network during execution, which could lead to out-of-distribution (OOD) action problems due to the iterative sampling process \cite{mao2024diffusion}.
-Instead, we only perturb the sampled actions from policy $a_i^0 = \pi(a_i|s)$ with a random noise $ \epsilon_t \sim \mathcal{N}(\mathbf{0}, \boldsymbol{I})$ to construct latent variables $a_i^t$ and use the diffusion model to compute the corresponding score function $\hat{\epsilon}(a_i^t|s,a_{i-}, t)$ as behavior regularization.
+Instead, we only perturb the sampled actions from policy $a_i^0 = \pi(a_i|s)$ with a random noise $ \epsilon_t \sim \mathcal{N}(\mathbf{0}, \boldsymbol{I})$ to construct latent variables $a_i^t$ and use the diffusion model to compute the corresponding score function $\hat{\epsilon}(a_i^t|s,a_{<i}, t)$ as behavior regularization.
 This approach avoids the computationally expensive ancestral sampling required in denoising steps in traditional diffusion models, significantly accelerating both training and execution.